kchen7/kevinchen/_posts/2017-8-11-Course-Projects-Archive.md

     </div>
 </div>

-## Other considerations for software?
+## Other Projects - To Be Documented
+- CIS 350, BikeAround - a web and android app with a Mongo DB Database
-- CIS 350
+- CIS 541, Adaptive Cruise Control Simulator, Demonstrating RTOS
+- ESE 350, other miscellaneous embedded projects
-- CIS 541
+- CIS 121, Graph Algorithm Implementations